Healthdirect Free Australian health advice you can count on.

 What are the symptoms of Buruli ulcer?

-After 1 to 2 months, the skin in the area of the lump might start to break down and form an ulcer.
-If not treated, the ulcer can grow and destroy other tissues, including muscle and bone.
+The lump grows bigger over days, weeks or months.
+The skin in the area of the lump might start to break down and form an ulcer.
+If not treated, the ulcer can grow and spread deeper into skin tissue including muscle and bone.
+Unlike other ulcers, this ulcer may happen with no pain or fever or other signs of infection.

-Sometimes, Buruli ulcer might cause a raised, rough patch on the skin, or the affected limb might become very swollen.
+Sometimes, Buruli infection may present with no ulcer, but cause a raised, rough patch on the skin, fever or swelling of the affected limb.

 What causes Buruli ulcer?

-Mycobacterium ulcerans is found in the natural environment, usually in areas of swampy or stagnant water.
+Mycobacterium ulcerans lives in the natural environment, usually in areas of swampy or stagnant water.

 How is Buruli ulcer diagnosed?